suveico/Immigration_post_1991_latest/TASK.1.md

 * Usualy a data source offers information following a "template".
 This template is not always suited for the reasearch you are about to do.
 That's why, sometimes analysts have to "transform" or "adapt" the source's data to a "closer" format, hence, creating an "abstraction layer" which will decouple the source "presentation logic" from the "analytics logic" of your project.
-Such an aproach will increase the menanability and flexibility of your project.
+Such an aproach will increase the menageability and flexibility of your project.
 Keep in mind that most of the times it's enough to adapt a single "data branch" from a data source in order to be able to use all the data from that source (cause they follow the same template).